 Monica Yepes-Rios, MD, is an Associate Professor of Medicine with the Lerner College of Medicine.
 She has more than 25 years of experience in medical education and internal medicine clinical practice with a special interest in education to promote thriving learning environments and the care of underserved communities.
 She completed her internal medicine residency at the George Washington University Medical Center and is a Robert Wood Johnson Clinical Scholar, Yale University (’97).
 She earned her bachelor’s degree from Duke University and medical degree from the George Washington University School of Medicine.

-Jazmine Sutton, MD
+Jazmine Oliver, MD

-A native of Youngstown, Ohio, Jazmine Sutton, MD (’12), joined the Department of Hospital Medicine at Cleveland Clinic in July of 2017.
+A native of Youngstown, Ohio, Jazmine Oliver, MD (’12), joined the Department of Hospital Medicine at Cleveland Clinic in July of 2017.
 She completed her undergraduate studies at Duke University, then returned to Cleveland for medical school at the Lerner College of Medicine.
 She completed her internal medicine residency and served as a Chief Medical Resident at Beth Israel Deaconess Medical Center in Boston.
 She was a hospitalist for two years at Beth Israel prior to moving back to Ohio to be closer to family.

 Cleveland Clinic Non-Discrimination Policy